bondagit/aes67-player-android/README.md

 # AES67 Player

-The AES67 Player is an application used to play AES67 audio streams to your Android devices.
+The AES67 Player is an application used to play AES67 audio streams on Android devices.

 # Introduction